albertattard/java-boot-camp/01 - Primer.md

     bash-5.0#
     ```

     The [`-i` option](https://docs.docker.com/engine/reference/run/#foreground) indicates that we need to interact with the docker container.
-Without it we will not be able to interact with the docker container.
+Without it, we will not be able to interact with the docker container.
 This is very useful while debugging.

 1. Open another terminal and run